JASWIN-AI/JaswinTechSolutions/README.md

 # JASWIN Tech Solution Website

+To publis website from local
+1. Chckin your code on github and pull request on github_pages
+2. npm run build
+3. npm run deploy
 A professional corporate website built with React TypeScript, featuring modern design with navy blue, white, and gold branding.

 ## Features